fengzhangmc/fengzhang-website/README.md

 A professional academic website for Feng Zhang, Associate Research Scholar and Lecturer at Yale University, specializing in Chinese foreign policy and international relations.

 🌐 Live Site: https://fengzhang.net
-- Optimized for SEO with meta tags and structured content
-- Print-friendly CSS for easy CV/page printing

-## Customization

-To adapt this template for your own academic website:

-1. **Update Personal Information**: Edit the header section in `index.html` with your name and affiliation
-2. **Replace Content**: Update research projects, publications, and media sections with your information
-3. **Modify Colors**: Adjust the color scheme in `style.css` (primary colors: `#1a365d` and `#0f4c8a`)
-4. **Add Your Photo**: Replace `feng-zhang-photo.jpg` in the assets folder
-5. **Update Links**: Change all social media and academic profile URLs in the footer

-## Deployment

 The site is automatically deployed via GitHub Pages when changes are pushed to the main branch.

 ### Custom Domain Setup

 1. Add a `CNAME` file with your domain (e.g., `fengzhang.net`)
 2. Configure DNS settings with your domain provider:
    - A records pointing to GitHub Pages IPs